skandavaidyanath/website/content/authors/admin/_index.md

 **I am currently a research intern at the [Max Planck Institute for Informatics](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/) under [Dr. Andrew Yates](https://andrewyates.net/) and [Dr. Paramita Mirza](https://paramitamirza.com/).**

-I was recently a part of the [IUSSTF-Viterbi programme 2019](https://www.iusstf.org/program/iusstf-viterbi-program)!

-My research interests include reinforcement learning (RL), inverse RL and meta RL.
-I like thinking about and working on different applications of RL in the real world -- like dialogue systems, robotics and personalized learning.
+My research interests lie primarily in the area of reinforcement learning (RL) and related areas like inverse RL, meta RL and apprenticeship learning.
+Through my research, I hope to gain a better understanding of _how_ machines learn and try to make them learn tasks the same way humans do.
+My long-term goal would be to develop machines that understand and approach tasks in the same way that a human would.
 A lot of my work also involves NLP and IR and I am very interested in exploring the intersection of NLP/IR and RL.
-In the future, I hope to conduct some theoretical research in RL as well.

 In the past I've had the good fortune of working closely with some amazing researchers such as [Prof. N. L. Bhanu Murthy](https://www.bits-pilani.ac.in/hyderabad/bhanumurthy/Profile), [Prof. Aruna Malapati](https://universe.bits-pilani.ac.in/hyderabad/arunamalapati/Profile), [Prof. Kallirroi Georgila](http://people.ict.usc.edu/~kgeorgila/) and [Prof. David Traum](http://ict.usc.edu/profile/david-traum/).